alces-software/flight-appliance-docs/docs/source/launch-aws/launching_on_aws.rst

 Launching a Personal HPC cluster from AWS Marketplace
 -----------------------------------------------------

+Follow these instructions to launch your cluster:

-After clicking the **Continue** button from the main product page, select the **Custom Launch** tab in your browser.
-Scroll down the page and select the region you want to launch in in the **Select a Region** section, then choose **Personal HPC compute cluster** from the *Deployment Options* section.
-Under the *Launch* section, click on the **Launch with CloudFormation Console** button to start deploying your cluster.
+ - After clicking the **Continue** button from the main product page, select the **Custom Launch** tab in your browser.
+ - Scroll down the page and select your local AWS region in the **Select a Region** section
+ - Choose **Personal HPC compute cluster** from the *Deployment Options* section
+ - Under the *Launch* section, click on the **Launch with CloudFormation Console** button to start deploying your cluster.

 .. image:: mp-launch.jpg
     :alt: Alces Flight in AWS Marketplace